21bshwjt/pki-polaris/README.md

 ## Use case
 - Certificate expiry monitoring is very CRITICAL.
 Create beautiful Dashboard without write any HTML Code & grant access by using AD security group to access those pages**.
+- Any kind of report can be integrated.
+Like : AD , DNS , Azure & so on.

 ## Solution implementation time
 -  **15 minutes**.